 Ultramafic Modifier Skinner and Chang (1996) reported fire intervals for P. jeffreyi in the Klamath Mountains.
 They found a median FRI of 13 years, with a minimum of 4 and a maximum of 157.
-This is a surprisingly short FRI, but these results are consistent with the general consensus that fire intervals on ultramafic sites are longer and more variable than on adjacent non-ultramafic sites.
-The Landfire model for Klamath-Siskiyou Upper Montane Serpentine Mixed Conifer Woodland (2007d) gave an overall average FRI of 10 years, which is likely too short.
+This is a surprisingly short FRI, but these results are consistent with the general consensus that fire intervals on ultramafic sites are somewhat longer (due to lower productivity) and more variable than on adjacent non-ultramafic sites.
+Safford (pers. commun.) suggests that the mean FRI is somewhat longer than reported here, perhaps 20-40 years.
+The Landfire model for Klamath-Siskiyou Upper Montane Serpentine Mixed Conifer Woodland (2007d) gave an overall mean FRI of 10 years, which is likely too short.
 Most fires are predicted to be low mortality surface fires occurring frequently, about every 12 years ranging from 3-35 years.
-High mortality fires were modeled to recur between 100 and 400 years, with an average FRI of 250 years.
+High mortality fires were modeled to recur between 100 and 400 years, with a mean FRI of 250 years.

 Sierran Mixed Conifer with Aspen Sites supporting P. tremuloides are maintained by stand replacing disturbances that allow regeneration from below-ground suckers.
 Upland clones are impaired or eliminated by conifer ingrowth and overtopping and intenstive grazing that inhibits growth.
-If aboveground P. tremuloides on upland sites disappears completely (site overtaken by conifers) due to prolonged absence of disturbance, then restoration to a P. tremuloides condition is not a viable pathway.
+If aboveground P. tremuloides on upland sites disappears completely (site overtaken by conifers) due to prolonged absence of disturbance (perhaps >200 years), then restoration to a P. tremuloides condition is not a viable pathway.
 In a reference condition scenario, a few stands will advance toward conifer dominance, but in the current landscape scenario where fire has been reduced from reference conditions there are many more conifer-dominated mixed aspen stands (Verner 1998).

 For aspen, Van de Water and Safford (2011) found a mean fire return interval of 19 years, median of 20 years, mean min interval of 10 years and mean max of 90 years.
 The LandFire model for northern Sierra Nevada aspen that is seral to conifers generated a mean return interval of 94 years for high mortality fire, 58 years for low mortality fire, and 36 years overall (LandFire 2007c).